BlakeASmith/.scripts/README.md

 source <(curl https://raw.githubusercontent.com/BlakeASmith/.scripts/main/one_shot_install.sh)
 ```

-This will place the source for the scripts under `~/.scripts` and also move all executibles to `~/.local/bin`
+This will place the source for the scripts under `~/.scripts` and also move all executables to `~/.local/bin`.